Chenyt-Dev/coding/AAA_No_Categories_201-300.md

 ### 211. Design Add and Search Words Data Structure
 * Used trie.
 For general matching character have to go through each child.

+### 212. Word Search II
+* Trie again.
+This time need to store the word and do a dfs.